The One Sure Thing About the Future of Healthcare

 To underscore the severity of this data security issue, 95 percent of hospital CIOs are concerned about their data being compromised, but 26 percent are unsure how much PHI (personal health information) is being shared using unsecure technology.

 “Mobility and clinical process improvements are important to hospital leaders, and CIOs plan to make impactful changes,” said Spok.
 “However, the execution remains a work in progress.
 Greater than 30 percent of clinical staff cannot receive messages from colleagues on mobile devices.”
-This and other findings are presented in a revealing info graphic.

 A Thought for Today